highbyte/dotnet-6502/tools/vscode-extension/QUICK_START.md

 - Verify task name exactly matches: `"ca65: build current file (C64)"`
 - Ensure an .asm file is open in the editor when debugging
 - Check cl65 is in PATH
-- Verify your .asm file has `.org` directive to set load address
+- Verify your .asm file has `; @cc65-start-addr: 0xc000` magic comment to set load address
 - Try running task manually: **Terminal → Run Task**

 ## Requirements